lcoon21/STL_containers/README.md

 # STL_containers
-Group project
+Group project with bsuper and victoriv from School 21.
-My part of the development included list and queue.
+- My part of the development included list and queue.